 Attract prospects who’re genuinely interested in your brand using data-driven outbound email marketing.
 Remember to segment your audience, personalize your email content, and use email sequences and automation to power your outbound emailing.

 Once you get a response from interested prospects through outbound emailing or they start engaging with your brand, nurture them with inbound calling.
 Take the message that the prospect initially engaged with and expand on it.
-Sales reps can do this by answering specific questions of prospects, explaining how your solutions can add value to them, asking them to take a free trial or schedule a demo.
+Sales reps can do this by answering specific questions of prospects, explaining how your solutions can add value to them, and asking them to take a free trial or schedule a demo.

 Combining outbound and inbound marketing is a foolproof marketing approach.
 With these six ways to combine the two impactful marketing strategies, you can give your target audience a more well-rounded idea of your B2B company.
 Furthermore, your B2B brand can be well-positioned to have a two-way conversation with prospects or customers as outbound marketing pushes you closer to them, and inbound marketing pushes them closer to you.